MichaelShoemaker/history_of_rome_podcast_llm/README.md

 ## Dataset Information

-The complete History of Rome series covers:
+The core History of Rome series covers:
-- **179 main episodes** (2007-2012): From Rome's founding to the fall of the Western Empire
+- **179 episodes** (2007-2012): The complete chronological narrative from Rome's founding to the fall of the Western Empire
-- **13 additional episodes**: Updates, announcements, and special content
 - **~150+ hours** of audio content
 - **Comprehensive coverage**: 1,200+ years of Roman history
+- **Cleaned dataset**: Bonus episodes and non-series content removed for focused historical narrative

 ### Episode Range
-- **Episodes 1-179**: The complete chronological history
 - **Episode 1**: "In the Beginning" (753 BC - Founding of Rome)
 - **Episode 179**: "The End" (476 AD - Fall of Western Roman Empire)
-- **Special Episodes**: Updates and transitions to other series
+- **Complete chronological coverage**: From legendary founding through the collapse of the Western Roman Empire

 ## Quick Start